davemee/stagger/README.md

 ## Usage

-1. Invoke Stagger, either through the scripts menu, the toolbar icon you added, or by running it from the finder (or your applicaiton launcher of preference).
+1. Invoke Stagger, either through the scripts menu, the toolbar icon you added, or by running it from the finder (or your application launcher of preference).
 2. The first time it runs, it will build an index of your groups - this can be a time consuming process, so Stagger caches it to disk as a preferences file.
 3. A window appears with matching terms highlighted. ⌘-click Groups you wish to deselect, or click then ⌘-click extra items to replace the selection.
 	![The Stagger window in action][image-3]